finnito/Science/content/11sci/as90940/markdown/work.md

 ## Work

-> Work is defined as the amount of energy transferred/transformed.
+> The amount of energy transferred/transformed.

 E.g. When you lift your backpack off the ground you are transferring some __chemical potential energy__ in your muscles into __gravitational potential energy__ in the backpack.
+You are doing __work__ on your backpack.

 ---